Investigating Josephson plasmons in layered cuprates via nonlinear terahertz spectroscopy

-In Fig.\ \ref{fig:2} we show the nonlinear kernel $K$ as a function of temperature and frequency, by comparing the case where the full plasmon dispersion \pref{eq:dis} is included (panel c) with the case, considered previously\cite{gabriele_NatCommun21}, where $\omega_L(\bk)$ is assumed to be non dispersive (panel a).
+In Fig.\ \ref{fig:2} we show the nonlinear kernel $K$ as a function of temperature and frequency, by setting $\omega_{xy}(T=0)=250$ THz and $\omega_{z}(T=0)=1.7$ THz, as appropriate for optimally-doped LSCO samples ($T_c=38$ K)\cite{kaj_Phys.Rev.B23}.
+We compare the case where the full plasmon dispersion \pref{eq:dis} is included (panel c) with the case, considered previously\cite{gabriele_NatCommun21}, where $\omega_L(\bk)$ is assumed to be non dispersive (panel a).
 The latter case is equivalent to setting $\omega_L(\bk)=\omega_z$ in Eq.\ \pref{eq:ker}, which results in a resonance at $\Omega=\omega_z$ of the kernel $K(2\Omega)$.
 As one can see, even though the dispersive case leads to a smearing of such a sharp resonance, the non-linear kernel shows nonetheless a marked maximum around $\omega_z$, see panel (c).
-The reason can be easily understood by close inspection of Eq.\ \pref{eq:ker}: here the overall factor $q_z^4/|\bk|^4$ accounts for the polarization of the light in the $z$ direction, coupling the external e.m. field to a phase gradient between the planes.
-As a consequence, the full dispersion \pref{eq:dis} for the longitudinal plasma mode is projected out on the phase space where $q_z/|\bk|$ is dominant, that corresponds to an energy around $\omega_z$.
-This effect is visualized in Fig. \ref{fig:2}b, where the intensity of the line is proportional to the contribution of the mode to the non-linear kernel \pref{eq:ker}.
-The enhancement of the kernel at energies around $\omega_z$ leads to a non-monotonic $T$ dependence of the THG measured at a fixed pump frequency $\Omega<\omega_{z}(T=0)$.
-In Fig.\ \ref{fig:2}d we plot $\lvert K(2\Omega,T)\rvert$ for the three frequencies $\Omega$ marked by horizontal lines in panel \ref{fig:2}c: even though the exact shape of the THG signal depends on the ratio $\Omega/\omega_z(T=0)$, we nonetheless observe a maximum at the temperature $\bar T$ where $\Omega=\omega_z(\bar T)$, in qualitative agreement with the result obtained for a non-dispersive plasmon\cite{gabriele_NatCommun21}.
+The reasons are the following.
+As detailed in \cite{suppl}, the spectral weight of the two-plasmon process is zero when $\Omega < \omega_z$, with a discontinuity at the edge, which consequently causes a singularity in $\lvert K(2\Omega=2\omega_z)\rvert$.
+Secondly, the overall factor $q_z^4/|\bk|^4$ in Eq.\ \pref{eq:ker}, which accounts for the polarization of the light in the $z$ direction, projects out the full dispersion \pref{eq:dis} on the phase space where $q_z/|\bk|$ is large, that corresponds to an energy around $\omega_z$.
+In addition, the resonance at $\omega_L$ in Eq.\ \pref{eq:ker} scales overall as $1/\omega_L^2$, highlighting further low-momentum processes, i.e. those less relevant for RIXS\cite{hepting_Nature18,lin_npjQuantumMater.20,nag_Phys.Rev.Lett.20}, see Fig.\ \ref{fig:1}(b).
+The combined action of these effects is visualized in Fig. \ref{fig:2}(b), where the intensity of each plasmon line is proportional to its contribution to the non-linear kernel \pref{eq:ker}, and further discussed in \cite{suppl}.
+The overall enhancement of the kernel at energies around $\omega_z$ leads to a non-monotonic $T$ dependence of the THG measured at a fixed pump frequency $\Omega<\omega_{z}(T=0)$, see Fig.\ \ref{fig:2}(d), maximum at $\bar T$ where $\Omega=\omega_z(\bar T)$, in qualitative agreement with the result obtained for a non-dispersive plasmon\cite{gabriele_NatCommun21}.
+Notice that even if the two-plasmon process is only possible above $2\omega_z$, the real part of the optical kernel \pref{eq:ker} is finite below it, giving THG even when the pump frequency is below $\omega_z(T)$.